psyraxaus/Prosim2GSX/memory-bank/theme-system-refactoring.md

 - An overview of the refactoring
 - A diagram of the new class structure
 - Descriptions of each class and its responsibilities
-- Guidance on backward compatibility
+- Guidance on using the new utility classes
-- A migration path for new code
-- Suggestions for future improvements
+- Examples of how to use each utility class

 ## Benefits